jamesncox/memes-vs-gifs-api/notes.md

         Saved Gifs show page (any saved gifs, with name of user) User profile page that shows only that user's saved memes and gifs.

+join table: joining a captions to captionable join table CaptionCaptionable

+captions has_many CaptionCaptionable,
+has_many captionable through captionCaptionable